tyagonunes/tyagonunes/README.md

-### Hi there 👋
+### Hi there 👋.
+About me.

 - 🔭 Currently working on hybrid mobile development with React and Cordova
-- 🌱 Currently learning Data Science
+- 🌱 Currently learning Data Science and automated tests with Cypress